-In criminal matters, an employee shall be afforded those constitutional rights available to any citizen.
-In investigative matters relating to job performance, the following guidelines shall be followed:
+23 In criminal matters, an employee shall be afforded those constitutional rights available to any citizen.
+In investigative matters relating to job performance, the following guidelines shall be 24 followed: 25

-- Section 1.
-"Interrogation" as used herein shall mean any questioning by an agent of the County who is investigating conduct by the employee being interrogated which could result in suspension, demotion, or discharge. - Section 2.
+26 Section 1.
+"Interrogation" as used herein shall mean any questioning by an agent of the 27 County who is investigating conduct by the employee being interrogated which could result in 28 suspension, demotion, or discharge.

+Section 2.
 Before interrogation, the employee shall be informed of the nature of the matter in sufficient detail to reasonably apprise him of the matter.
-Nothing herein shall operate as a waiver of the Association's right to request bargaining information. - Section 3.
-Any interrogation of an employee shall be at a reasonable hour, preferably when the employee is on duty, unless the exigencies of the investigation dictate otherwise. - Section 4.
+Nothing herein shall operate as a waiver of the Association's right to request bargaining information.

+Section 3.
+Any interrogation of an employee shall be at a reasonable hour, preferably when the employee is on duty, unless the exigencies of the investigation dictate otherwise.

+Section 4.
 Any interrogation (which shall not violate the employee's constitutional rights) shall take place at the King County Sheriff's Office, except when impractical.
 The employee shall be advised of their right to representation and afforded an opportunity and facilities to contact and consult privately with an attorney of their own choosing and that person may be present during the interrogation, but may not participate in the interrogation except to counsel the employee.

-Additionally, an employee shall be advised of their right to and shall be allowed Association representation to the extent allowed by law. - Section 5.
-The questioning shall not be overly long and the employee shall be entitled to such reasonable intermissions as he/she shall request for personal necessities, meals, telephone calls and rest periods. - Section 6.
-The employee shall not be subjected to any offensive language, nor shall he/she be threatened with dismissal, transfer or other disciplinary punishment as a guise to attempt to obtain his/her resignation nor shall he/she be intimidated in any other manner.
-No promises or rewards shall be made as an inducement to answer questions. - Section 7.
-The Employer shall not require any employee covered by this Agreement to take or be subjected to a lie detector test as a condition of continued employment.
-Nor shall polygraph evidence of any kind be admissible in disciplinary proceedings except by stipulation of the parties.
+Additionally, an employee shall be advised of their right to and shall be allowed Association representation to the extent allowed by law.

+Section 5.
+The questioning shall not be overly long and the employee shall be entitled to such reasonable intermissions as he/she shall request for personal necessities, meals, telephone calls and rest periods.

+16 Section 6.
+The employee shall not be subjected to any offensive language, nor shall he/she be 17 threatened with dismissal, transfer or other disciplinary punishment as a guise to attempt to obtain 18 his/her resignation nor shall he/she be intimidated in any other manner.
+No promises or rewards shall 19 be made as an inducement to answer questions.

+20 Section 7.
+The Employer shall not require any employee covered by this Agreement to take or 21 be subjected to a lie detector test as a condition of continued employment.
+Nor shall polygraph 22 evidence of any kind be admissible in disciplinary proceedings except by stipulation of the parties.

-Section 8.
-There shall be a Association representative present as an ex officio observer on accident review boards and shooting review boards.
-The Employer will provide the Association with copies of the findings of all review boards.
+23 Section 8.
+There shall be an Association representative present as an ex officio observer on 24 accident review boards, shooting review boards, or use of force review boards.
+The Employer will 25 provide the Association with copies of the findings of all review boards.

 Section 9.
-Administrative Investigations must be completed within 180 days of the matter coming to the attention of the Sheriff's Office Command Staff.
-In the event the Sheriff believes an extension beyond 180 days is necessary, and the County establishes an appropriate burden that it has acted with due diligence and the investigation could not reasonably be completed due to factors beyond the control of the Sheriff's Office (for example, extended illness or other unavailability of a critical witness, such as the complainant or the officer being investigated, or necessary delays in the processing of forensic evidence by other agencies), the Sheriff must contact the Association prior to the expiration of the 180 days seeking to extend the time period.
-Any request for extension based on the unavailability of witnesses shall include a showing that the witness is expected to become available in a reasonable period of time.
-A request for extension based upon the above criteria will not be unreasonably denied.
+Administrative Investigations must be completed within 180 days of the matter coming to the Internal Investigations Unit (IIU).
+In the event the Sheriff believes an extension beyond 180 days is necessary, and the County establishes that it has acted with due diligence and the investigation could not reasonably be completed, the Sheriff will contact the Association prior to the expiration of the 180 days advising of the need for extra time.
+Any extension based on the unavailability of witnesses shall include a showing that the witness is expected to become available in a reasonable period of time, however the reasonableness of the timeframe will be gauged by assessing the seriousness of the alleged conduct and the importance of the missing information.